Can We Keep the Sabbath Any Day of the Week?

 So what exactly does this restful day look like?

-Seventh-day Adventists like to celebrate Sabbath by attending church.
-Here, we engage in Bible study, sing songs of worship, listen to a sermon, and fellowship with other people.
+One way Seventh-day Adventists celebrate the Sabbath is by attending church and engaging in a worship service.
+We study the Bible, sing, listen to a sermon, and fellowship with other people.
 We may stay for a meal after the service, where we can spend more time with others.

 In the afternoon, we do a variety of things, including: